William Hale Thompson: Personal life

 In 1901, Thompson married Mary "Maysie" Walker Wyse, a secretary in his father's office.
 The two never had children.
+In 1930 his wife was robbed at gunpoint by George "Baby Face" Nelson, taking jewellery valued at $18,000.
+She described her attacker, saying "He had a baby face.
+He was good looking, hardly more than a boy, had dark hair and was wearing a gray topcoat and a brown felt hat, turned down brim."
+This description earned Nelson the baby face moniker.

 Death

 William Hale Thompson died on March 19, 1944, at the Blackstone Hotel at the age of 74.
 He was buried in Oak Woods Cemetery in a solid bronze casket.

-Despite the fact that many loved Thompson and enjoyed his various political antics, few people attended his funeral, and one reporter noted that there was not "a flower nor a fern to be seen".
+Despite the fact that many had liked Thompson and enjoyed his various political antics, few people attended his funeral, and one reporter noted that there was not "a flower nor a fern to be seen".

 Upon Thompson's death, two safe deposit boxes in his name were discovered to contain nearly $1.84 million ($ million today) in cash.
-Once the money was uncovered, the Internal Revenue Service took their share in taxes, and Maysie Thompson lived off of the rest until her death in 1958.
+Once the money was uncovered, the Internal Revenue Service took its share in taxes, and Maysie Thompson lived off of the rest until her death in 1958.

 Historical assessments

 Historians rank him among the most unethical mayors in American history, mainly for his open alliance with Al Capone.
 However, others recognize the effectiveness of his political methods and publicity-oriented campaigning, acknowledging him as a "Political Chameleon" and an effective political machine.
 Time magazine said in 1931, "chief credit for creating 20th Century Politics Chicago Style" should go to William Thompson.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Thompson as the worst American big-city mayor to have served between the years 1820 and 1993.
+A 1985 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Thompson as the second-worst big-city American mayor to have been in office since 1820.
+A 1993 iteration of the same survey ranked Thompson as the absolute-worst.